gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ## Type aliases

 Type aliases allow for easy referencing of arbitrary complex types.
-Even thought their type systems does not serve the same function, both Python and Gleam provide this feature.
+Even though their type systems does not serve the same function, both Python and Gleam provide this feature.

 ### Python